S.C.I.E.N.C.E.: Songs

 On the single "New Skin", he further elaborated:

 The song "Favorite Things", according to Boyd, related to the topic of religion:

+"Favorite Things" also includes a sample of the 1959 track "Flamenco Fantasy", by easy listening group the 101 Strings Orchestra.
+The song has a similar title to "My Favorite Things", from the Mary Poppins musical and film, with both songs repeatedly mentioning their titles in the lyrics.
+However, it does not musically reference "My Favorite Things".
+The single "A Certain Shade of Green" has been described as being a song about procrastination.
+The line "Are you gonna stand around till 2012 A.D.?" is a reference to an interpretation of the Mayan calendar which dictated that the world would end on December 21, 2012.
+Boyd did not believe this to be true, but it was on his mind as his mother was researching it for a book called Maya Memory: The Glory That Was Palenque.

-While recording "Nebula", Boyd said, "we found out what it's like to actually plug a phaser pedal into the wall while it's on.
+While recording "Nebula", Boyd said in 1997, "we found out what it's like to actually plug a phaser pedal into the wall while it's on.
 It sounds like a laser gun, and that's the first sound you hear in 'Nebula'."
 He added that for the song, "we used these walkie-talkies for children that have this Slinky-like coil between them.
 When you talk through them and hit the coil, it makes this natural reverb, like talking in another dimension."